 Specific cache groups can be defined via the group option.
 The usage is described as this:

 All available cache groups can be supplied as option.
 The command defaults to warm all available cache groups.

 It is often required to clear caches during deployment of TYPO3 instance.
-The integrator may decide to flush all caches or may alternatively flush selected groups (e.g. ‘pages’).
+The integrator may decide to flush all caches or may alternatively flush selected groups (for example, "pages").
 It is common practice to clear all caches during deployment of a TYPO3 instance update.
 This means that the first request after a deployment usually takes a major amount of time and blocks other requests due to cache-locks.

-TYPO3 caches can now be warmed during deployment in release preparatory steps in symlink based deployment/release procedures.
-The enables fast first requests with all (or at least system) caches being prepared and warmed.
+TYPO3 caches can be warmed during deployment in release preparatory steps in symlink-based deployment/release procedures.
+This enables fast first requests with all (or at least system) caches being prepared and warmed.